 Bob Flittie asked Brian Newton on Monday about the seemingly high water levels in one drainage ditch that runs through Fremont.
 He asked Newton about it, and got an interesting answer.
 The City Administrator said much of it is due to “de-watering” at a couple operations: the YMCA and at Methodist Fremont Health.

 Why the YMCA?
 It’s so the pool won’t float!

-You can listen to the full interview on our Podcast page.
+You can listen to this week’s full City News update on our Podcast page.